|New Version 6.0!

 for homogeneity of variances, Ljung-Box test for auto-correlation, Kruskal-Wallis test.

-- Multi-core ready.
-Take advantage of all the CPU power in your machine.
+- Parallel computing.
+Take advantage of all the CPU and GPU power

-Full support for Task Parallel Library features including cancellation.
+in your machine.
+Full support for Task Parallel Library features

 Great performance.
 We implemented the best algorithms available